PhilKes/slf4j-caller-info-maven-plugin/README.md

 <img src="./benchmark/results/results-compiletime.png" width="500">

-We can see that the plugin's execution time obviously goes up the more classes and `SLF4J` log statements there are in the source code, but even for a project with 10,000 classes the compilation time is only ~2 seconds.
+We can see that the plugin's execution time obviously goes up the more classes and `SLF4J` log statements there are in the source code, but even for a project with 10,000 classes the compilation time is ~2 seconds, which is only about twice as long as with only 1 class.

 ### Configuration